 Cybersecurity is one of the hottest topics these days.
 With so many people sharing their personal information and millions of bots generating even more online data, it’s relatively easy to sway public opinion toward one or another decision.
 Think of Brexit and Cambridge Analytica scandal (the Brexit movie shows it quite well).
 Or Equifax leaks - it’s all about illicit use of collected data.

 Therefore, when you are collecting information, you need to make sure you’re not violating the law.
 This is especially sensitive due to the General Data Protection Regulation law that came out in May of 2018.
 So far, GDPR works only within the bounds of the European Union.
-Nevertheless, you need to remember that if, for example, you’re located in the United States, but some people from the EU come to your website or use your application, you need to make sure you get consent from them for data collection.
+Nevertheless, you need to remember that if, for example, you’re located in the United States yet you have people from the EU come to your website or use your application, you need to make sure you get consent from them for data collection.

 When cybersecurity meets machine learning, you need to make sure the data you collect is regulated (clear permissions for different levels of users), informed (official consent agreement), monitored, and transparent.
 The data collected in this way can be used safely for training your ML algorithms.